nhpf/mit-marine-robotics/README.md

 python src/main.py
 ```

-The output files will be stored in the `media/output` directory.
+Color-corrected PNG files for each video will be stored in the `media/frames` directory.

 > For now the script only color corrects the video files using the [Dive Color Corrector](https://github.com/bornfree/dive-color-corrector/tree/main) algorithm.